Pamela Anderson Busts Out Of Lacy Black Bra In Insanely Sexy Throwback: ‘Lucky Me’

 “Your face is just amazing in this picture,” one fan pointed out.

 “Lucky us!
-I double tapped my screen so hard for this one!,” one more gushed.
+I double tapped my screen so hard for this one!” one more gushed.

 Most recently, The Inquisitr shared that Anderson stunned in another hot photo as the Catburglar.
-In the gorgeous black and white shot, Anderson struck a pose in front of a window, leaving little to the imagination in a pair of tiny black panties and a matching blazer.
-The model had her killer legs on full display in a pair of high black heels.
+In the gorgeous black-and-white shot, Anderson struck a pose in front of a window, leaving little to the imagination in a pair of tiny black panties and a matching blazer.
+The model had her killer legs on full display in a pair of black high heels.
 Like most of her photos do, this one earned the model rave reviews with over 25,000 likes and well over 400 comments.

 Fans can keep up with all of Pam’s stunning shots by giving her a follow on Instagram.